tokensec/gpts-compliance-insight/README.md

 **Note**: This tool requires an **OpenAI Enterprise account** with access to the Compliance API.
 The Compliance API is not available for standard OpenAI accounts.

+While the GCI Tool enables users to discover custom GPTs in their environments, it is only showcasing one capability of what Token Security can provide for AI agent identity security.
+To learn more about Token Security: https://www.token.security.

 ## Prerequisites